-- BSJ Memo: No Offenders in Post Allegation Protective Custody
+- LSJ Memo: Facility has not placed any offenders in Post-allegation protective custody

-- Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons -August 1, 2017
+- Management and Training Corporation (MTC) Policy 903E.02 Ensuring Safe Prisons August 1, 2017

 - Pre-Audit Questionnaire/Adult Prisons & Jails

 - MTC Annual Report

-- o MTC Offender Data System
+- MTC Offender Data System

 - Demographics of MTC Operated Facilities

-- o Summary of Facilities Reports
+- Summary of Facilities Reports

 - Agency Progress Assessment

 - MTC Offender Data System (ODS) Generated Automated Emails

 - MTC Automatic Email: Protect inmates and/or staff from retaliation for least 90 days.

 - MTC Automatic Email B

 - MTC Automatic Email C

 - MTC Automatic Email E

 - PREA Audit: Pre-Audit Questionnaire/Adult Prisons & Jails

 - MTC Automatic Email: Every 30 days, the facility shall afford each inmate a review to determine whether there is a continuing need for separation from the general population.

 - Interviews:

 - o Warden

-- o Facility PREA Compliance Manager
+- Facility PREA Compliance Manager

-- o Staff Who Supervise Inmate In Segregated Housing
+- Staff Who Supervise Inmate In Segregated Housing

 - Inmates Placed In Segregated Housing (None)

-(A) The facility's use of segregated housing to protect an inmate who is alleged to have suffered sexual abuse is based on the requirements of standard 115.43.
-Interviews and documentation reviewedat BSJ indicated that inmates at high risk for sexual victimization are prohibited from being placed in involuntary segregated housing unless an assessment of all available alternatives has been made and a determination has been made that there are no available alternative means of separation from likely abusers.
-Interviews also revealed that if an assessment cannot be immediately completed, the facility will hold the inmate in involuntary segregated housing for less than 24 hours while completing the assessment.
+(A)The facility's use of segregated housing to protect an inmate who is alleged to have suffered sexual abuse is based on the requirements of standard 115.43.
+Interviews and documentation reviewedat LSJ indicated that inmates at high risk for sexual victimization are prohibited from being placed in involuntary segregated housing unless an assessment of all available alternatives has been made and a determination has been made that there are no available alternative means of separation from likely abusers.
+Interviews also revealed that if an assessment cannot be immediately completed, the facility will hold the inmate in involuntary segregated housing the assessment.